ARTWINPRO/laravel-search/README.md

 ## Installation

-Require the package in your `composer.json`:

-Installation

 You can install this package by simply run this composer command:
 ```consol
 composer require artwinpro/laravel-search
 ```

-or add this in composer.json
+Or require the package in your `composer.json`:
 ```json
 "artwinpro/laravel-search": "dev-master"
 ```